Making a plan of attack to get into the business

 Scenario II—artist attempting to get signed

 Getting “signed” used to be the ultimate goal of most aspiring musicians, and I’d certainly count myself among them.
-So much has changed in the past decade!
+So much has changed in the past decade or two!
 The proliferation of high-quality home and project studio equipment has certainly changed the world of production, and the Internet has certainly changed the world of promotion, marketing and distribution.
 Whereas bands used to make “demos” to “shop” themselves to record companies, more and more bands have come to realize the potential for futility in such a career path.

 Business-savvy musicians realize that even when dealing with a totally honest record company (assuming there is such a thing), at best, only 15% of the net profit will end up in their hands.
 Business-savvy bands that call their own shots, by creating their own record company and distributing their own product, can sell just 20% of what the record company would and still end up with the same profit.
 Now of course this means being in business and spending at least some of one’s time conducting that business—it’s a serious undertaking that requires acumen and persistence.

 Even if a band aspires to get signed, the demos it makes should be good enough to sell.
 Make the demos so that they serve the dual purpose of shopping and independent release.
 These days, the equipment is affordable enough that it’s possible to make demos of high enough quality so they’re ready for release.
 In the event that shopping fails to land a deal, this leaves the band with the fallback position of having a recording that it can release and sell.
 And in the long run, if you’re shopping to a major record label, you’d better have done the very best you can possibly do anyway, if you want a shot at the big time.